-People - We must focus this on our ministry together as a church.
+People - I must focus this on our ministry together as a church.
 If we must draw near to God, if we must cling to our hope, then we must do this as well.
 Disobedience cannot be excused.
 To say that you are not a people person is neither an excuse nor is it commendable.

-What is it going to take for this to happen in our homes, and in our church community?
+What is it going to take for this to happen?